Apple adds something to those songs you’ve been listening to from them, but it’s not music.

 Techniques for facilitating e-commerce by utilizing sales, marketing, and/or tracking information (“e-commerce information”) embedded in digital media files are disclosed.
 These techniques can allow a user of a media management application to purchase digital media files or other subject-matter based on the embedded e-commerce information.

 Why does Apple say that they are pursuing this?
 Here’s an example provided in the patent filing:

 A music promoter may want to upload a low-quality digital music file of a popular recording artist’s hit song without DRM restrictions to a file-sharing service or promotional web site for advertising purposes.

 Unfortunately, if the distributor wants a recipient of the file (e.g., downloader) to subsequently buy a higher quality file or to buy tickets to a concert by that recording artist, there is conventionally no convenient and quick way to direct the downloader to the distribution/sales point of the distributor’s choice.

 Also, there is no simple way for the distributor to track the file once it has been downloaded.

-From a marketing perspective, it would be very useful to be able to know where the downloader of an unprotected file obtained the file in order to judge which methods of distribution are most effective.
+From a marketing perspective, it would be very useful to be able to know where the downloader of an unprotected file obtained the file to judge which methods of distribution are most effective.

-A couple of other examples would be enabling people listening to a music preview to connect to a web site where they could buy a high quality version of the song they are listening to, or the watcher of a movie preview to purchase tickets to see the film at a local theatre.
+A couple of other examples would be enabling people listening to a music preview to connect to a web site where they could buy a high-quality version of the song they are listening to, or the watcher of a movie preview to purchase tickets to see the film at a local theatre.

 I’m not sure that I like the idea of tracking information embedded into media files, especially if it might be done without any type of disclosure.
 Of course, this is only a patent application, and just because it provides a way to do this, doesn’t mean Apple will do it.